ncs-jss/HTTP_200/README.md

         python manage.py syncdb

+7. For creating random faculties, students and notices, run the following command

+		python manage.py createdata

+	this will create:
+	1. faculty_admin: username = admin, password = admin
+	2. student_admin: username = student, password = student
+	3. 20 other faculties' and students' accounts with password = default

-7. You are all set.
+8. You are all set.
 Run the final command

         python manage.py runserver

-9. Its time to rock.
+10. Its time to rock.
 Visit [http://localhost:8000][localhost] in your browser and you should be all set.

 [venv]: http://pypi.python.org/pypi/virtualenv